Concessionary travel schemes

 If you have difficulty using normal buses then you may be entitled to use the councils "Ring & Ride" and "Dial-a-Ride" service.
 These services are operated with fully accessible minibuses.
 See the Demand Responsive Transport page for more information.

 You will qualify for discounted taxi travel if your myfife card shows a "+1" symbol.
 See the Taxicard Scheme Information Sheet for more details.
+You can use your vouchers with any of the taxi operators who are registered to participate in the scheme.

 If you are registered blind or partially sighted and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
 Vehicles and companions will be charged at the appropriate brochure fares on the ferry.